ngeojiajun/ejs-site-generator/README.md

 Usage: index [options]

 Options:
   -V, --version   output the version number
-  -views <dir>   The directory for the views (default: "./views") -data <dir>    The directory for the data (default: "./data") -out <dir>     The directory for the outputs (default: "./out") -base <dir>    The base directory for the execution (default: "./") -h, --help     display help for command
+  -views <dir>    The directory for the views (default: "./views") -data <dir>     The directory for the data (default: "./data") -out <dir>      The directory for the outputs (default: "./out") -statics <dir>  The directory for the static files which will copied on the end of the build (default: "./statics") -base <dir>     The base directory for the execution (default: "./") -h, --help      display help for command
 ```

 ### Directory structure of the view folder